CGodiksen/reddit-background-changer/README.md

 ```

 ## Contributing
-This project is currently private and there is no plans on making outside contributions to the project available in the near future.
+This project is currently private and there are no plans to make outside contributions available in the near future.